-Professor Sandås’ current research focuses on the importance of transparency in securities markets, the interaction between speed and efficiency in securities markets, and how prevalent latency arbitrage is in faster markets.
-He currently teaches courses in investments and principles of securities trading and has taught courses in trading and markets, market microstructure, corporate finance, econometrics, and empirical methods.
+Professor Sandås’ current research focuses on the interaction between speed and efficiency in securities markets, price discovery in fragmented markets, and the role and impact of intentional access delays (or "speed bumps") in financial markets.
+He teaches courses in investments and principles of securities trading and has taught courses in trading and markets, market microstructure, corporate finance, econometrics, and empirical methods in finance.

 Professor Sandås was a research affiliate of the Institute for Financial Research in Stockholm (SIFR) and a Riksbanken Visiting Professor from 2012 to 2016.
 Before joining the McIntire faculty in 2005, Professor Sandås was on the faculty of the Wharton School of the University of Pennsylvania.
 He has also been a Visiting Economist at the New York Stock Exchange.
 His paper "How Subprime Borrowers and Mortgage Brokers Shared the Pie" won a best paper award at the Auckland Finance Meeting in 2013.